The Ultimate 7-Day Southwest Road Trip Itinerary

 Driving time from The Grand Canyon – 2 hours

 On our last day, we made our way back to Las Vegas.
 Since our flight was at 11 pm, we had plenty of time to return the car and have dinner before heading to the airport.

-The best time to embark on a southwest road-trip is in spring and winter, which are low seasons.
+The best time to visit the southwest National Park is in spring and winter, which are low seasons.
 For one, you will find a much smaller crowd, and in some instances, you may be the only person around– perfect for self-discovering moments.
 During high season, there’s a cap on visitors per day at Zion National Park, and you will most likely end up waiting in line for hours to explore the Antelope Canyon.
 Another reason to visit in spring or winter: the weather is much pleasant.
 If you go in February or March, you will most likely find the best weather.
 You may need a sweater, but at least your chances of a heat stroke are much lower.
 The average temperature in the summer can easily exceed 100 degrees – hiking in that kind of weather doesn’t sound like fun.
-TL;DR: visit in the spring or winter if you want to avoid the crowd.
+TL;DR: visit in the spring or winter if you want to avoid the crowd and the heat.